Asbestos and Hazardous Materials Removal in Households

 What are the dangerous materials in a house?

+Hazardous materials removal requires specialized knowledge, training, and equipment.
 In the 20th century, a variety of unsafe/unhealthy materials were regularly used as additives in the manufacturing process for common household goods and products.
-Lead paint used to cover the walls of nurseries, mercury filled thermometers and asbestos was added to many consumer items – from toys and appliances to the drywall mud used on our walls.
+As a result, there are now quite a few hazardous materials in homes that should be properly encapsulated, treated, or removed.
+Lead paint used to cover the walls of nurseries, mercury-filled thermometers and asbestos was added to many consumer items – from toys and appliances to the drywall mud used on our walls.
 Of these hazards, asbestos typically poses the biggest threat as it is the most likely to be readily encountered in the home.

 But what is asbestos, why is it dangerous, and how is it removed?

 Asbestos is an umbrella term referring to six silicate minerals.
 Because of it’s naturally occurring properties – sound absorption, tensile strength and fire resistance – it became widely used in consumer products in the 19th and 20th centuries.
 These production practices were used prior to the medical and scientific communities discovering asbestos was in fact a hazardous material.
 Unfortunately, the damage was done and many of these products containing asbestos remain in buildings today.

 The true hazard lies in the fact these unknowingly dangerous fibres began entering homes and buildings in the form of consumer products and construction materials (Examples such as insulation, tiles, textiles, cloth products, appliances).

 So, if your home was built before 1980, there is a reasonable chance there is asbestos lurking within the walls – perhaps literally.

 The concern with asbestos starts when these containing products are disturbed, thereby releasing small particles into the air of a home where they can be inhaled without notice.